gtagohdev/gtagohdev.github.io/rcr-support.md

 - Automatically recognize and scan QR codes and other major barcodes
 - Camera selection, auto-focus (applicable to Android only) and flash on-off flexibility
 - Image aspect ratio adjustment to correct image distortion in some of the cameras that having difficulty in scanning of the code (applicable to Android only)
+- Multiple barcodes reading through image file (jpg or png)
-- Responsive data extracting and saving
+- Responsive data extracting, saving and contents navigation
 - Transparent and accurate data type identification, classification and highlighting for data viewing, sharing and response
 - Option to automatically open single weblink
 - Convenience of history retrieval and smart maintenance